 For example, you can ask your annotators to annotate vehicles in a given set of images.
-The resulting data can help you train a model that can recognize and detect vehicles.
-Image annotation is commonly used in training models for autonomous driving.
-Thanks to that, self-driving cars can detect including but not limited to pedestrians, traffic lights, potholes, and other vehicles to navigate safely.
+The resulting data can help you train a model that can recognize and detect vehicles and discriminate them from pedestrians, traffic lights, or potential obstacles on the road to navigate safely.

-Different image annotation projects have different requirements.
+Different image annotation projects may have slightly different requirements.
 However, diverse images, trained annotators, and a suitable annotation platform are the building blocks of every successful annotation project.

-You need hundreds if not thousands of images to train a machine learning algorithm that makes accurate predictions.
-The more images you have and the more diverse they are, the better.
+You need hundreds, if not upwards of thousands of images to train a machine learning algorithm that makes fairly accurate predictions.
+The more independent images you have, the more diverse and representative of the surrounding conditions they are, the better for you.

 Suitable annotation platform

 Behind every successful image annotation project is a functional and user-friendly annotation tool.
 When looking for an image annotation platform, make sure it has the tools needed to cover your ongoing use cases.

 Need a grouping experience in the editor your annotators are using?
 Voice your concerns.
 Maybe that's something the creators behind the tool can provide you with the following product release.
 An integrated management system and quality management process are also necessary to track project progress and manage project quality.

 Keep in mind that you may encounter technical issues, so make sure the image annotation platform you choose provides technical support through documentation and a dedicated 24/7 support team.
 In fact, that's a major reason why industry-leading companies trust SuperAnnotate with image annotation.